jterrazz/42-override/README.md

-# override
+# 42-override
-> Follow-up to [rainfall](https://github.com/PapaGateau/rainfall).
+> Follow-up to [rainfall](https://github.com/jterrazz/42-rainfall).
 Security challenges focused on binaries: buffer overflows, printf insertions, shellcode injections and binary analysis, this time also featuring 64bit binaries.
 The project ressources (ISO and subject) are avaible in the 42 school intranet.

 ## Common walkthrough